camsys/onebusaway-nyc-atstop/README.md

   * Get a MTA Bus Time Developer API key.
 Go [here](http://spreadsheets.google.com/viewform?hl=en&formkey=dG9kcGIxRFpSS0NhQWM4UjA0V0VkNGc6MQ#gid=0) to request one.
   * Insert your key into the `API_KEY` field of `config.js`.
   * Set the API end point via the `API_END_POINT` constant in the same file (e.g. `http://bustime.mta.info/`)

- Note: If building for iOS9, you may need to update the [App Transport Security](http://ste.vn/2015/06/10/configuring-app-transport-security-ios-9-osx-10-11/) parameters.

 ### Running
 * Use the `ionic serve` function of [Ionic Framework](http://ionicframework.com/docs/guide/testing.html)